mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 ISIS example data sets.
 The data sets can be downloaded from the `Mantid download page <https://download.mantidproject.org/>`_, under *Sample datasets* - *ISIS*.
-Users may also use their own data instead however they results may differ and some additional configuration may be required which is explained in later tutorial.
+Users may also use their own data instead however results will differ.
+Some additional configuration may a;sp be required which is explained in later tutorials.

 .. _setup_tutorials_isis-powder-diffraction-ref: